-You can use Zapier to automate dataflow between FYI and other platforms, for example, to connect to Practice Ignition, Dropbox, OneDrive, Google Drive, etc., and to automatically import and file documents in FYI.
-As an example, if a client has given your practice access to their Practice Ignition, when the client has a new file in Practice Ignition, , you can use Zapier to import these directly into FYI.
+You can use Zapier to automate dataflow between FYI and other platforms.
+You can use Zapier to connect, for example, to Practice Ignition, Dropbox, OneDrive, Google Drive, etc., and to automatically import and file documents in FYI.

 It is recommended that you send documents to FYI to a specific user within your practice.
 This ensures that someone within your practice (usually the person in charge of this process) is always monitoring documents that have been sent to FYI via Zapier.
 If the document can be auto-filed, this sends the document to that user's Home - My Recent tab.
 If it cannot be auto-filed, it will go to that user's In Tray, ready for filing.

 Practice Ignition makes available the client email (Contact Email) which can be mapped in the Zap so that documents can auto-filed directly to FYI using this client email address.

 You can alternatively use other attributes from what is being sent to populate the details in FYI such as a specific Client Name.
 This allows the document to be filed automatically for a specific client, but would need you to set up a specific zap for each client.
 FYI will be soon including Client Code as a field so that, when Client Code is available for documents being imported from Zapier they can be auto-filed against the relevant client.

 - Setup Zapier app in FYI

 - To set up a Zap

 - Setting up the Trigger in the Zap

 - Setting up the Action in the Zap

 - Set up the fields that are be passed through to FYI